GeorgePearse/streamlit-projects/streamlit-qdrant/README.md

 ### Cons
 * The problem with this is that json is always a nightmare to store in databases, even if encoded and then decoded as a string.
 Turned out that really wasn't worth it.

-# Other comments to mention to Brian

-- Requested that QDrant add in their swagger UI as part of their default deployment.

 # Examples

 - The surgical clips